vzaliva/spiral-icode/doc/Notes.md

 ## Passes ##

+* Pass 0: typecheck checks icode correctness (TODO: to be removed *)
-* typecheck convers "native" AST to IAst.
+* Pass 1: convers "native" AST to IAst.
 Also:
   1. detecting some errors.
   1. some type inference is performed (e.g. for integer constants)
   1. All type promotion rules are applied